cyphar/redone/README.md

 rather than backtracking.

 ## tl;dr ##
-All regex implementations (except for GNU grep, GNU awk and a few others) use backtracking, which (while adding support for backreferences) massively reduces the efficiency of the implementation.
+Most regex implementations (except for GNU grep, GNU awk and a few others) use backtracking, which (while adding support for backreferences) massively reduces the efficiency of the implementation.
 Even the best backtracking implementations have `O(2^n)` time complexity in several cases.